Lincoln Continental: Trim levels

 As part of the redesign, Lincoln simplified the trim lineup; only standard (later named "Executive") and Signature Series remained.
 For the first time since 1981, 6-passenger seating made its return.
 Leather seats were standard (with velour available as a no-cost option).

-Major options included a compact disc player, InstaClear electrically heated windshield (1988–1992), JBL sound system, power glass moonroof, door-mounted keypad system, marketed as its Securicode, anti-theft alarm system, cellular phone (starting MY 1990), three-position memory seat, and choice of wheels.
+Major options included a compact disc player, InstaClear electrically heated windshield (1988–1992), JBL sound system, power glass moonroof, door-mounted keypad system, marketed as SecuriCode, anti-theft alarm system, cellular phone (starting MY 1990), three-position memory seat, and choice of wheels.
 For model year 1993 (1992 production), an "Individual Seats" group was available which ditched the usual chrome column shifter and 50/50 "comfort lounge" split bench seating (and 6-passenger capacity) for a center console with floor shifter (a Continental first), storage armrest, cup holder, and 5 seats.
 1994 was the last year that the Continental was offered in Executive and Signature Series trims.
 An Executive Touring package was also available.

 Special edition

 50th Anniversary Edition (1990)

 A 50th Anniversary Edition Continental Signature Series was offered during MY 1990 to commemorate the 50th anniversary of the model.
-It featured "50th Anniversary" badging, geometric spoked aluminum wheels with unique center hub ornaments, titanium exterior paint with unique red/blue accent striping, and two-toned interior.
+It featured "50th Anniversary" badging, geometric spoked aluminum wheels with unique center hub ornaments, titanium exterior paint with unique red/blue accent striping, and two-tone interior.